St Mary's Calne

 |Average Class Size||Max 17, smaller in the Sixth Form|

 The school is located in the market town of Calne and amidst the Wiltshire Downs, an area of stunning natural beauty and historical significance.
 The school is within easy reach of the university towns of Bath, Bristol and Oxford and just over an hour by train from London.
-This ideal location means that the girls benefit from a huge range of curriculum-enhancing opportunities as well as extra-curricular ones.
+This ideal location means that the girls benefit from a huge range of co-curricular opportunities.